 It’s apt that Mimi Somjee named her furniture business Window to the Past – now WTP The Furniture Company.
-Having grown up here in the 1950s, this redoubtable woman is herself a window to a bygone era, and her Dalkeith Road home a reflection of a more gracious time.
-She talked to Verne Maree about her childhood memories.
+Having grown up here in the 1950s, this redoubtable woman is herself a window to a bygone era, and her home a reflection of a more gracious time.
+She shares what daily life was like then.

 Where were you born?